 Interprofessional Advisory Council: The Interprofessional Advisory Council helps to identify opportunities for and obstacles to the integration of psychiatric pharmacists to provide comprehensive medication management as part of the treatment team.

 Nominations Council: The Board appoints a Nominating Council to nominate candidates for vacating officer positions on the AAPP Board of Directors and for the Judith J. Saklad Memorial Award.
-The Nominating Committee consists of the three most immediate past presidents and two senior members of AAPP as approved by the Board of Directors.
+The Nominating Committee consists of the two most immediate past presidents and three senior members of AAPP as approved by the Board of Directors.
+(Meets: Virtually monthly between July-September, Time Commitment: 20-25 hours)

-Recertification Editorial Board: The Recertification Editorial Board is responsible for developing and implementing standards for AAPP’s approved BCPP recertification programming via the BCPP Recertification Live and Literature Analysis programming.
+Recertification Editorial Board: The Recertification Editorial Board is responsible for developing and implementing standards for AAPP’s approved BCPP recertification programming via the Clinical Application Series and Summit programming.
 Their responsibilities include speaker selection and communication, objectives design, curriculum review, test question review to ensure validity and reliability, and programming implementation and evaluation.
+(Meets: Virtually 3-4 times per year and in-person at Annual Meeting, Time Commitment: Average of 3-4 hours per month and 40 hours over course of the year, BCPP required).

-Resident and New Practitioner Committee: The Resident and New Practitioner Committee is responsible for representing and providing service to residents, fellows, new practitioners and residency directors.
-Some of the primary goals of this committee are to increase the visibility of the profession, recruit students into residencies in cooperation with the student committee, increase the number of residencies and provide membership value to residents, fellows, residency directors and new practitioners.
+Resident and New Practitioner Committee: The Resident and New Practitioner Committee is responsible for representing and providing service to residents, fellows, new practitioners and residency directors with the goal to increase the visibility of the profession, recruit students into residencies, and provide membership value to residents, fellows, residency directors and new practitioners.
+Services include development of AAPP's web-based treatment essentials and guidelines tools, What I Wish I Knew columns, and development of educational and networking opportunities.
+(Meets: Virtually 1-hour monthly and in-person at Annual Meeting, Time Commitment: Average of 2-3 hours per month or 25-30 hours approximately over course of the year)

 Review Course Editorial Board: The Review Course Editorial Board is responsible for developing and implementing standards for AAPP's Psychiatric Pharmacotherapy Review Course.
-Their responsibilities include speaker selection and communication, objectives design, curriculum review, test question review to ensure validity and reliability, and programming implementation and evaluation.
+Their responsibilities include author selection and communication, objectives design, curriculum review, test question review to ensure validity and reliability, and programming implementation and evaluation.
+(Meets: Virtually 3-4 times per year, Time Commitment: Average of 4 hours per month and 50 hours over the course even-numbered years and 8 hours per month and 100 hours over the course of odd-numbered years, BCPP required).

 Substance Use Disorder (SUD) Committee: The Substance Use Disorder Committee is responsible for developing tools and educational resources for pharmacists.
-Additionally, the Committee assists the government affairs committee when information is needed to support comment letters or issue briefs related to regulatory or legislative actions or possible actions.
+Additionally, the Committee assists the Government Affairs Committee when information is needed to support comment letters or issue briefs related to regulatory or legislative actions or possible actions in the area of substance use disorders.
+(Meets: Virtually 1-hour monthly and in-person at Annual Meeting, Time Commitment: Average of 2-3 hours per month or 25-30 hours approximately over course of the year)